Table of Contents (click on link to go to a section):

 5. BACK IN SAN DIEGO

 I sold my house in Torrance in March 1997, bought a small RV to live in temporarily and moved to Camplands By The Bay, in Mission Beach, California.
 I spent all my spare time, researching and planning my new house.
 I broke ground in late October 1997 and moved into the house in April 1998.
-So now I live in the country again and have dogs, cats, pygmy goats, miniature horses, and pigs.
-I enjoy all my animals, but going to dog shows with my Labrador Retrievers and Parson Jack Russell Terriers is my real passion.
+I lived there in the country with my dogs, cats, pygmy goats, miniature horses, and pigs.
 When I moved into my new house, I started out with Labrador Retrievers, like I had in Kentucky.
-Labs are beautiful and have such wonderful temperaments.
-I obtained my first three (3) Labs from Kasey Mando, who lives near me in El Cajon.
+I obtained my first three (3) Labs from Kasey Mando, who lives in El Cajon near Alpine.
 I met her in May 1997, when I bought my first miniature horse from her.
 She also breeds and shows dogs.
-In March 1998, I bought Blossom Valley Stella -- a yellow Lab puppy girl.
-Kasey retired her dam, Sunny Samantha, at that time and she came to live with Stella and me.
-A month later, I saw a lovely little black puppy bitch at Kasey's house one day -- pick of the litter that she had obtained from another breeder I bought her to romp and play with little Stella.
-I named her Blossom Valley Stormy ("Stormy"), and she became my foundation bitch.
+In March 1998, I bought 3 Labs from Kasey, including Blossom Valley Stormy ("Stormy"), who became my foundation bitch.

 Stormy had her first litter of pups on February 3, 2000, when she was two years old.
 I bred her to Ania Becker's wonderful stud dog, Rockin Oak Typhoon ("Ty").
 Ty is an AKC Champion who produces extremely nice puppies, who do very well in the conformation ring.
 Her first-born pup from this breeding was a yellow female, who was spectacular, so I kept her and named her Blossom Valley Sunny Delight ("DeeDee").
 She is named for Sunny Samantha, who she loved dearly from the beginning.
 I placed the remaining eight puppies in wonderful homes.